KurucHuN/ThanX-Extension-Demo/README.md

 Partner database file is located in src > database > partners.js

-You can edit this file to add or remove partners.

 ## Config

  You should mention the JavaScript files that you want to be in the extension as following in **webpack.config.js**